zhubby/archgw/demos/samples_python/weather_forecast/README.md

 # Function calling

-This demo shows how you can use Arch's core function calling capabilites.
+This demo shows how you can use Arch's core function calling capabilities.

 # Starting the demo